jamie-b/PF-Log-Parser/README.md

 # PF-Log-Parser
-A truly awful script to show the protocol &amp; port shown in an inbound deny entry in pffirewall.log (useful for BitBar on Mac-OS)
+A truly awful script to show the protocol &amp; port in an inbound deny entry in pffirewall.log (useful for BitBar on Mac-OS)